bradleyjay/datadog_test/datadog/answers.md

 ![Create Timeboard](images/2_0_CreateTimeboard.png)

-I placed this into a new folder in /etc/datadog-agent/ to keep things organized.
+I placed this into a new folder in ```/etc/datadog-agent/``` to keep things organized.
 I checked the Timeboard man page via ```dog timeboard -h``` After playing around with possible ```dog timeboard post``` commands, I realized there wasn't a way to feed Dogshell a Python script - those API Python examples are (obviously, now) meant to be run directly in Python to run the ```api.Timeboard.create()``` method at the bottom of the file.
 I then my Python script via:

     python my_first_timeboard.py

-In the Datadog web interface > Dashboards, I now see "My First Timeboard" on the list:
+In the Datadog web interface > Dashboards, I could then see "My First Timeboard" on the list:

 ![Dashboard List](images/2_0_DashboardList.png)

-and clicking on it, that it contains our example metric (Average Memory Free):
+and clicking on it, that it contained the example metric (Average Memory Free):

 ![My First Timeboard](images/2_0_MyFirstTimeboard.png)